bkazez/distractionblock/README.md

 # distractionblock

-Filter list for AdBlock, AdBlock Plus, and uBlock Origin that attempts to block "sticky" features of web sites.
+Filter list for AdBlock, AdBlock Plus, and uBlock Origin that blocks "sticky" features of web sites.
 This includes:

 * Recommended videos/articles/products/content
 * Urgency messaging (3 rooms left, 25 users are looking at this, etc.)